Queen-E4444/My-1st-DSA-Project-Documentation/README.md

      2. Data Munching
 - Ms Powerpoint (for presentation with charts)
 ### Data Cleaning and Preparation
-in the initial phase of the Data Cleaning and prepaations, the following action was perform;
+in the initial phase of the Data Cleaning and prepations, the following action was perform;
 1. Data loading and inspection (Standardardization)
 2. Missing values handling
 3. Data type conversion